LukasKubik/lukaskubik.github.io/_pages/about.md

   - /about.html
 ---

 My name is Lukáš Kubík, I am a researcher of Asia, historian and koreanist.
-Currently I am studying a Ph.
+I am studying a Ph.
 D. programme History and Cultures of Asian and African Countries at the Institute of Asian Studies, Faculty of Arts, Charles University in Prague.
+Currently I am a fellow at the Academy of Korean Studies.